Super-Resolving Cross-Domain Face Miniatures by Peeking at One-Shot Exemplar

-Recall that in the StyleGAN architecture, each latent representation controls a certain level of image details.
+Recall that in the StyleGAN, each latent representation controls a certain level of image details.
 Hence, our encoder aims to adaptively predict latent representations from an enhanced multi-scale context feature.
 Toward this goal, we develop an adaptive latent encoding (ALE) module that is able to generate latent representations for the upsampling decoder at different scales adaptively.

 Here, we employ ResNet50 as our encoder to extract multi-scale feature maps at the \texttt{conv3}, \texttt{conv4}, \texttt{conv5} and average pooling layers, denoted as $C_3, C_4, C_5, C_{global}$, as shown in Figure~\ref{fig:network}.
 Then, each ALE generates multi-scale latent representations $\mathbf{w}_i$ for the decoder by attending the multi-scale features adaptively.
 Then, the latent representations are fed to our upsampling decoder for face hallucination.

 \textbf{Robust against unaligned LR faces.} Previous face hallucination methods~\cite{Liu_2017_CVPR,ma2010hallucinating,menon2020pulse} often assume LR faces are precisely aligned beforehand.
 However, such an assumption hardly holds in real application scenarios.
 Inspired by the works~\cite{yu2017hallucinating,zhang2020copy}, we estimate the transformation of LR images and warp them to the canonical position by the spatial transformation network (STN)~\cite{jaderberg2015spatial}.
 Therefore, our network is robust against unaligned LR faces with in-plane rotations, translations and scale changes.
 The detailed architecture of spatial transformation layers are illustrated in Figure~\ref{fig:network}(c).